siangernlow/tp/docs/DeveloperGuide.md

 * 2a.
 There is not enough information to produce a certain statistics.
     * 2a1.
 System flags that statistic as unavailable.
     * 2a2.
 For remaining valid statistics, go to 2.

+**UC13 - Add data from CSV file**

+**MSS**

+1. User requests to add data from a CSV file.
+2. System requests for information for adding.
+3. User enters the information required.
+4. System adds the items and informs the user.

+  Use case ends.

+**Extensions**

+* 3a.
+There is an error in the information entered.
+    * 3a1.
+System requests for correct information.
+    * 3a2.
+User enters new input.

+    Steps 3a1 - 3a2 are repeated until the information entered is correct.
+        Use case resumes at step 3.
+* 4a.
+The system is unable to add certain items in the file.
+    * 4a1.
+System records the errors and notifies the user.

+    System may decide to continue adding items.
+In that case, return to step 4.
+    Otherwise, use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.